lekkimworld/postman-jwt-rsa-sign-library/README.md

 This is a quick way to get a RS256 signed JWT for use with Salesforce in Postman.
 As far as I know and can see Postman doesn't support signinng a JWT with a private RSA key.
 This repo is an app that can be called from a Postman to create a signed JWT.

 ## Configuration
 Create an environment variable called `SHARED_SECRET` with a preshared key.
+Unless an environment variable called `PORT` is defined the app will listen on port 3000.

 ## Authentication
 Simple authentication is performed by sending the configured `SHARED_SECRET` as a Bearer token in the `Authorization` header.